Collins & Collins, P.C. Handles Auto Accident Claims Throughout New Mexico

 A Letter of Protection

-A letter of protection from a personal injury attorney will be accepted by many doctors to allow treatment.
+A letter of protection from a car accident attorney will be accepted by many doctors to allow treatment.
 However, there are many doctors that do not accept it, most notably most orthopedic doctors.

 If you have no private health insurance or MedPay coverage, there are few other options for obtaining medical care unless you are Medicare or Medicaid eligible.
 One possible option depending upon the type of medical care needed is a letter of protection from a lawyer.
 A letter of protection basically guarantees that the medical provider will get paid from any judgment or settlement proceeds.